fluree/docs.flur.ee/src/content/0.10.0/docs/query/sparql.md

 }
 ```

 All the queries with the `?person fd:person/handle "jdoe", "zsmith"` triple will return null results, because the comma `,` is not an `or` statement.
 Our triple, `?person fd:person/handle "jdoe", "zsmith".` is looking for an subject with a `person/handle` that matches both `jdoe` and `zsmith`.
-This cannot exist in our current database, because `person/handle` is not a multi-type of predicate.
+This cannot exist in our current ledger, because `person/handle` is not a multi-type of predicate.

 ### OPTIONAL Clauses